jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.6
+- Fixed an issue with the title menu becoming dark when saving in rock tunnel
 - Fixed desync problem during link battles with Rage, Thrash, and trapping moves
 - The 'bwoop' sfx now plays when registering pokemon with short names like "Onix"
 - Fixed wrong color palette being loaded for player back sprite tiles during screen shake animation